- What is this site?

 As you peruse the archive, you will probably run into a lot of slang terms related to the show, writing, or fanfic in general that you may not recognize.
 We have created a Glossary Page with some of the more commonly used terms and abbreviations.

 We are indeed!
-Follow any or all of our accounts for announcements, Office/JAM tidbits, and plenty of other fun things!
+Follow any or all of our accounts for announcements, Office/JAM tidbits, story updates and plenty of other fun things!

 - Twitter: @MoreThanThatFic